hazelcast/hazelcast-reference-manual/src/SSL.md

 clientConfig.getNetworkConfig().addAddress("127.0.0.1");
 ```

-As you see, you can set, for example, `keyStore` and `keyStorePassword` with the following system properties.
+For example, you can set `keyStore` and `keyStorePassword` with the following system properties.

  - `javax.net.ssl.keyStore`
  - `javax.net.ssl.keyStorePassword`